Navigator DFE for Duraflex has 2 buffers with some choices.

 This setting, available in the spooler window behind the Configure button is where you set the page pool size.

 It's set to 2gb in the example above.
-It uses RAM.
+It uses RAM and is backed by the OS paging file.
 So be mindful of how much RAM is in your computer.
 You'll want 8gb reserved for the rendering engine and the OS.
 Or more.
 If you set your system with Stream on start on (=1) then this setting becomes less important.
 You could set it low in that case.
-(1024mg) If you set stream on start off (=0) then this number becomes important.
+(1024mg) If you set stream on start off (=0) then this number becomes more important.

-Setting this number from between 1gb and 16gb seems like the outer range.
+Setting this number from between 1gb and 16gb is a good range.
 Depending on available RAM.
 I'm thinking here of a computer with 32gb of RAM.
 You could certainly find a computer with more RAM than that and then use a larger buffer.